La Caja Formation

-The La Caja Formation is a geologic formation in Mexico.
+The La Caja Formation is a geologic formation in northern Mexico.
 It preserves fossils dating from the Kimmeridgian to the lower Berriasian.
 La Caja Formation is widespread in northeastern and central Mexico and known for their abundant and diverse well-preserved ammonites.
 It was deposited in hemipelagic conditions, and predominantly consists of siliclastic sediments, including marl, with limestone.
 It is laterally equivalent to the La Casita Formation, which represent more proximal facies.
-The ichthyosaurParrassaurus yacahuitztli, metriorhynchid Cricosaurus saltillensis, and the giant pliosaur "Monster of Aramberri" are known from the formation.
+The ichthyosaur Parrassaurus yacahuitztli, metriorhynchid Cricosaurus saltillensis, and the giant pliosaur "Monster of Aramberri" are known from the formation.